THE FOX TAPEWORM

 • Always wash fresh produce from either the garden or the store, thoroughly.
 Experts list E. multilocularis as one of the top three food-transmitted parasites, worldwide

-• Wash your hands after handling dogs, especially dogs you dont know.
+• Wash your hands after handling dogs, especially dogs you don’t know.
 Wash the good old fashioned way, hot soap and running water.
 Hand sanitizers are ineffective against most parasites

 • Think about alternate sleeping arrangements for your dog instead of in your bed